Free payroll software in 2026: what actually works

 |---|---|---|---|

-Payroll4Free Genuinely free for calculation and pay-stub generation.
+Payroll4Free The closest thing to genuinely free.
+Free for calculation and pay-stub generation.
 Direct deposit is paid, tax filing is paid, and the interface is dated.
 Acceptable for one or two employees in a single state. | $0 to $30/mo (free if you self-print and self-deposit) | No on the free tier; $30/mo to add tax filing | Medium to high |

 ExcelPayroll An Excel macro that calculates federal withholding and prints checks.
 Zero compliance handholding.
 Suitable only for one employee with a fixed salary in a no-state-tax state and a strong accounting background. | Free (Excel template) | No (you fill 941, 940, W-2 forms manually) | High |